josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

-**Do** put the contents of lazy loaded features in a *lazy loaded folder*.
+**Do** put the contents of lazy loaded features in a *lazy loaded directory*.
-A typical *lazy loaded folder* contains a *routing component*, its child components, and their related assets and modules.
+A typical *lazy loaded directory* contains a *routing component*, its child components, and their related assets and modules.

 </div>

 <div class="s-why-last">

 **Why**? <br />
-The folder makes it easy to identify and isolate the feature content.
+The directory makes it easy to identify and isolate the feature content.

 </div>